-- FROM: MARY OTTEN, GENERAL MANAGER By: Matthew Parker, Park Services Manager - DATE: May 1, 2024
+By: Matthew Parker, Park Services Manager

-SUBJECT: CONSIDERATION AND APPROVAL OF DESIGN OPTION FOR THE COMMUNITY CENTER AUDITORIUM STAGE ADA IMPROVEMENTS
+SUBJECT: CONSIDERATION AND APPROVAL OF DESIGN

+OPTION FOR THE COMMUNITY CENTER

+AUDITORIUM STAGE ADA IMPROVEMENTS

 In the approved FY 2023-2024 Budget, an allocation of approximately \$621,769 from Quimby fee funds originating from the Crestview, KB Homes, and Fairfield LLC projects has been earmarked for specific Capital Improvement Projects (CIP) at the Community Center Campus.
 The enhancements encompass a range of endeavors, such as achieving ADA compliance for the Senior Center restrooms, advancements to the Community Center Auditorium stage, and implementing Audio/Visual upgrades for the Senior Center and Room 6.
 All of these initiatives fall within the confines of the allocated budget.
-The initial plans for the Auditorium ADA upgrades encompass the integration of an ADA-compliance for the Senior Center's restroom facilities.
+The initial plans for the Auditorium ADA upgrades encompass the integration of an ADA-compliant wheelchair lift onto the stage and making necessary modifications to ensure ADA access compliance for the Senior Center's restroom facilities.